henrybear327/Data-structure/Project 1/Readme.md

 Another bug is that the floors are actually 0 and 1 in C language instead of 1 and 2.

 Also, I designed the stack pointer pointing to the one-pass-the-last element.
 This led to a trivial bug, where I printed the element directly pointed by the pointer.

+### Implementation

+Set up two stacks initially.
+Walk both rat A and rat B in one cycle, and push the next possible step into the stack(not out-of-bound, not visited, and not wall).
+However, if there isn't any possible steps, return the the previous location stored in the stack, which is the top element in it.

+Repeat these steps until one rat reaches the end, both rats reaches the end, or they meet.